hailo-ai/hailo_model_zoo/docs/BENCHMARKS.rst

 Benchmarks
 ==========

-| In order to measure FPS, power and latency of the Hailo Model Zoo networks you can use the HailoRT command line interface.
+| To measure FPS, power and latency of the Hailo Model Zoo networks, use the HailoRT command line interface.
-| For more information please refer to the HailoRT documentation in `hailo.ai <https://hailo.ai/>`_.
+| For more information, please refer to the HailoRT documentation at `hailo.ai <https://hailo.ai/>`_.

 Example
 -------